 How are hirsutism and hypertrichosis diagnosed?

 Hirsutism and hypertrichosis are diagnosed clinically.
-Investigations are not usually necessary, unless there sm has a Ferriman-Gallwey score of >15, when blood tests are done to evaluate male hormone levels and underlying diseases.
+Investigations are not usually necessary unless the Ferriman-Gallwey score is > 15 when blood tests are done to evaluate male hormone levels and underlying diseases.

 Free androgen index is total testosterone concentration divided by sex hormone binding globulin concentration and multiplied by 100.
 If elevated, check: